Opened 12 years ago

 I presume this is precisely the problem I have also with an Intel mobo.
 I am at this minute trying to change to a mobo with a PS2 port to sidestep this problem. or else I would volunteer to run the trace for you.
 When it comes back from the shop.

-comment:10 Changed 11 years ago by David Azarewicz
+comment:10 by David Azarewicz, 11 years ago

 Resolution: wontfix